-Once a LIRF is submitted, ATC will typically perform formal studies related to a single preferred interconnection location (as mutually agreed to by ATC and the Customer).
-Should the Customer request the formal study of additional interconnection locations related to the same load interconnection need, ATC reserves the right to charge the cost of such additional studies to the Customer in accordance with ATC's Elective Interconnection Facilities Business Practice.
+Once a LIRF or DERRF is submitted, ATC will typically perform formal studies related to a single preferred interconnection location (as mutually agreed to by ATC and the Customer).
+Should the Customer request the formal study of additional interconnection locations related to the same load or DER interconnection need, ATC reserves the right to charge the cost of such additional studies to the Customer in accordance with ATC's Elective

+Interconnection Facilities Business Practice.
 The Customer will be responsible to pay for the estimated cost of any additional studies prior to ATC beginning the additional study work.
-ATC retains discretion to waive this requirement on a case-by-case basis, as determined by ATC in a non-discriminatory and non-preferential manner.